benzanol/vimput/README.md

 By default, the extension starts in "off" mode, and switches to "insert" mode whenever a text field is selected (but this behavior can be customized).
-Since `Escape` is already used by the browser, `Alt+q` (`Cmd+q` on MacOS) is the default keybinding to enter normal mode.
+Since `Escape` is already used by the browser, `Alt+q` (or `Control+q` for MacOS) is the default keybinding to enter normal mode.
 Once in normal mode, you will be able to use many of vim's default keybindings.

 # Supported Commands